Research output per year

 I am broadly interested in exploring gender identity, gender in stigmatised settings, digital/video games, barriers to STEM, imposter syndrome, qualitative research methods and open science.

-The modules I currently teaching and have taught on include:
+The modules I have taught on include:

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):